 The scientists concluded that adding a specific set of these compounds, also known as PCs, to their meals, made a huge difference in keeping the mice’s weight low, especially if they were on high-fat meals.

 Furthermore, they were able to improve the mice’s glucose tolerance, which in turn could prove useful for preventing T2D.
 The PCs have potent anti-diabetic and anti-obesity bioactive compounds.

 This makes cocoa, probably, one of the most important foods for preventing diabetes.

 According to researchers, dark chocolate is good for our health because of the way that the guts ferment the fiber in cocoa beans.
 A scientist Maria Moore said that there are 2 kinds of microbes in the gut, the bad and the good ones.

 The good ones like the lactic bacteria acid and Bifidobacterium feed on chocolate.
 Therefore, when we eat dark chocolate, the good microbes in the gut ferment the food and produce important anti-inflammatory compounds.

 This natural formation of anti-inflammatory compounds enters the bloodstream and prevents arteries damage and boosts cardiovascular health.

 To pick the right chocolate, select the one that contains the higher percentage of cacao and the lowest content of sugar.
 In other words, the more cocoa it contains, the better.
 We recommend consuming raw cacao.

 But, if we want to eat chocolate, the darker the chocolate, the better.
 All the flavanols in dark chocolate make it bitter.
 As a result, many manufacturers remove them completely.
 However, these flavanols are what we need to boost your health.

 So, we suggest picking chocolate that is 70% or more cacao/cocoa.
-Those who think they can tolerate the raw taste of cacao, we absolutely recommend consuming it.
+For those who think they can tolerate the raw taste of cacao, we absolutely recommend consuming it.

 For those who are wondering if they should consume ‘diabetic’ chocolate, the answer is no. This is why: